Recycling In the Philippines: Everything You Need To Know 🇵🇭

-Recycling in the Philippines 🇵🇭: In today’s guest blog by Ange Lu Gomez, we look a bit further afield and investigate the state of recycling in the Philippines and waste management in the Philippines.
-Our blogger today is Ange Lu Gomez who lives in the Philippines and has a keen eye on all things recycling-related.
+Recycling in the Philippines 🇵🇭: In today’s guest blog by Ange Lu Gomez, let’s look a bit further afield.
+Let’s investigate the state of recycling, as well as waste management, in the Philippines.
+Our blogger today is Ange Lu Gomez who lives in the Philippines!
+She has what we would call a “keen eye on all things recycling-related”.

 A growing economy leads to extra waste production

-As population increases, living standards are enhanced alongside fast-paced industrialization and urbanization, the Philippines generates more solid waste.
-Senate Economic Planning Office (SEPO) reported that the country’s waste generation increased from 37,427.46 tonnes per day in 2012 to 40,087.45 tonnes in 2016 and is expected to increase by 165 per cent to 77,776 tonnes by 2025.
-This creates more waste disposal problems in the Philippines.
+As the population increases, and living standards are enhanced alongside fast-paced industrialisation and urbanisation, the Philippines generates more solid waste.
+Senate Economic Planning Office (SEPO) reported that the country’s waste generation increased from 37,427.46 tonnes per day in 2012 to 40,087.45 tonnes in 2016.
+SEPO also expects it to increase by 165 per cent to 77,776 tonnes by 2025.
+This, as a result, creates more waste disposal problems in the Philippines.

 Residential areas produce the most amount of waste at 57%, commercial establishments accounted for 27%, institutional sources at 12 % and industrial or manufacturing sector at 4%.

-Waste is one of the big problems in the country and recycling in the Philippines has to be one of the key components of effective and sustainable waste management.
+Waste is one of the big problems in the country.
+Therefore, recycling in the Philippines has to be one of the key components of effective and sustainable waste management.

 In each Barangay (smallest administrative area) or Cluster of Barangays, Local Government units are mandated to establish a Materials Recovery Facility (MRF) designed to receive mixed waste for final sorting, segregation, composting and recycling in compliance with the Republic Act (RA) 9003 or the Ecological Solid Waste Management Act of 2000.
 See our blog on how these facilities operate in Australia.